Syllabus - Computer Science 314 - Data Structures (Computer Programming 2)

 Discussion sections (colloquially known as just section) meet most Mondays during the semester.
 See the course schedule for the days sections meet.
 Sections are led by Teaching Assistants who have taken and excelled in this course.
 During section you will have the chance to work on small-ish programming problems similar in nature to the types of questions that will appear on exams.

 You must be present at the start of section when the problem is given to received credit.
 Section problems cannot be made up.
-Section problems with little or no effort shall receive little or no points.
+Section problems with little or no effort shall not receive credit.

 Supplemental Instruction and Collaborative Study Sessions